Ginger13123/extensionfromhell/README.md

-# extensionfromhell
+# What is extensionfromhell?
 Killing the "Extension From Hell", AKA Securly.

 I will work to kill the Chrome Extension called "Securly."
-If anyone has the tools to help, I would quite appreciate your contribution t
+If anyone has the tools and skill to help, I would quite appreciate your contribution.